Modification Date: 2016-09-09 22:16:32

 Cone 6 glazes do not melt well using traditional fluxes (e.g. feldspar, calcium carbonate), they need help.
 In the past it was common to employ zinc, but today almost all medium temperature glazes depend on boron (from frits or Gerstley Borate).
 Zinc presents a number of issues, especially with color development, but in a white matte it is a viable option.

 We have tested this recipe successfully on some occasions and had issues with it on others (stoney rather than silky matte).
 We are testing different cooling curves and different feldspars to determine the nature of its sensitivity.
 The mechanism of its matteness appears to depend on the firing.
 At times it is a silky matte that does not cutlery mark.
 Others times the zinc does what zinc does: grows crystals.
 A mesh of surface micro-crystals.
 These create tiny angular protrusions that abrade metal, leaving a mark (and a surface that stains easily).

 Of course, the high feldspar content means that has a higher thermal expansion.
 This might be OK on stonewares, but on porcelains, where it gives the best surface, it crazes.

 In Bound Links

-In glazes with this fault, rubbing a metal knife or spoon on the surface will leave black marks that cannot be completely rubbed off.
-This is a common fault in glazes, especially mattes.
-Even commercial tableware often exhibits this problem.
-It usually happens because the micro-surface of the glaze ...
+In glazes with this fault, rubbing a metal key, knife or spoon on the surface will leave black marks.
+In tolerable situations, the mark can be rubbed off easily with your finger.
+But when the problem is worse, it cannot be completely removed or washed off.
+This is a common fault in glazes.
+Even c...

 A base MgO matte glaze recipe fires to a hard utilitarian surface and has very good working properties.
 Blend in the glossy if it is too matte.